WWE Friday Night Smackdown preview: Two matches with WrestleMania ramifications, Firefly Funhouse, women's match - Pro Wrestling Dot Net

 -Bray Wyatt hosts a Firefly Funhouse segment.

-Powell’s POV: Smackdown will once again be held in Orlando, Florida at the WWE Performance Center with no fans in attendance.
-Join me for live coverage of Smackdown on Fridays at 7CT/8ET.
+Powell’s POV: Smackdown was taped in Orlando, Florida at the WWE Performance Center with no fans in attendance.
+Join me for live coverage of Smackdown tonight at 7CT/8ET.
 My same night audio reviews are available exclusively for Dot Net Members.

-The new Pro Wrestling Boom Podcast with Jason Powell features Jake Barnett co-hosting for a Dot Net Weekly combo show regarding the coronavirus outbreak creating uncertainty regarding WrestleMania and most pro wrestling events, plus Rob Gronkowski signs with WWE, NXT and AEW Dynamite thoughts, and more...
+The Pro Wrestling Boom Podcast with Jason Powell features Brian Fritz of Sporting News and Between The Ropes discussing WrestleMania 36, WWE television from the empty WWE Performance Center, his own travel woes, NFL free agency, and more...

 Be the first to comment